cb425/A03/README.md

 Push Change to Remote Repository by selecting Ctrl > Shift > K. You can also do VCS > Git > Push.
 The file is now on Github

 Step 13:
-Set up you Github pages by clicking Settings and checking the repository name.
+Set up your Github pages by clicking Settings and checking the repository name.
 You can also rename the repository name on this page.

 Step 14:
 Choose Github Page Location, and under Source, select the master branch.
 You can now see the published URL.